 Associateship of the College indicates a standard of professional competency in organ playing technique, essential keyboard skills and interpretative understanding.
 It also indicates accuracy in aural perception and fluency in those written disciplines (standard stylistic techniques and analysis of performance and historical issues in relation to organ repertoire) which support practical musicianship.
 Read more.

-Candidates should note that modifications have been made to the requirements in the Keyboard Skills Tests, Written Papers, and Aural Perception sections of the Associateship diploma from July 2016.
 Click here for additional guidance.
 Specimen material for the revised ARCO is available in the Purchase Past Papers area of this site.